AleixoLucas42/sql-grafana-datasource/readme.md

 ![example](./assets/img/example.png)

 # Setup on Grafana
-- Install Infinity plugin from Grafana Labs
+- Install the Infinity plugin from Grafana Labs
-- Add new datasouce, leave default configuration
+- Add a new datasource and leave the default configuration
 - On a dashboard, add a panel
-- Select infinity datasource plugin
+- Select the Infinity datasource plugin
-- Set type to JSON, method as GET, Source as URL, Format as Table and Method as GET
+- Set type to JSON, method as GET, Source as URL, Format as Table, and Method as GET
-- Fill the url box with your query url, example: `http://10.11.12.14:5000/query/database_version`
+- Fill the URL box with your query URL, example: `http://10.11.12.14:5000/query/<database-name>/database_version`
 - Set Grafana visualization from `Time Series` to `Table`

 ### Troubleshooting
-Troubleshooting can be done by checking logs and set environment variable LOG_LEVEL to DEBUG also<br>
+Troubleshooting can be done by checking logs and setting the environment variable `LOG_LEVEL` to `DEBUG`.<br>
-In the root url, you can check your configurations, the password is going to appear when DEBUG is set.<br>
+At the root URL, you can check your configurations.
+The password will be displayed only when `DEBUG` is set.<br>
 ![status](./assets/img/status.png)